joosefinnilsson/SAGEMCOM-FAST-5370e-TELIA/README.md

 ##### A notice to all nerds.
 If you will copy the wiki and steal the real developers work will not make you a hacker.

+##### This is the most powerful router I've ever played with.
+It is also possible to use lxc for almost all distros included in standard.
+You can setup your linux container with the lxc- * commands, will add a howto for this later.

 ![Screenshot](https://nr1.nu/sagem/felia1.jpg)

 - Big thanks to [kevdagoat](https://github.com/kevdagoat) who got me on the right track.